For teachers and moderators

 Are you working with multiple teachers and moderators in a single cohort?
-Use the "Ask to respond" link under additional actions to send an instant notification to your colleague.
+Use the "Ask to respond" link under additional actions on any discussion to send an instant notification to your colleague.

 When a notification has been successfully sent to a teammate, you'll see the name fade and a check mark will appear.
 The notification message will include a link to the discussion and will indicate that you have asked this teammate to respond.

-When a learner completes a step that needs review, you'll automatically receive an in-app notification under the bell icon in the upper right corner if you are enrolled as a teacher or moderator in the course.
+When a learner completes a step that is set up to be reviewable, you'll automatically receive an in-app notification under the bell icon in the upper right corner if you are enrolled as a teacher or moderator in the course.
 Prefer to receive these by email?

 Sign into your account and subscribe to the daily or weekly email digest:

 Select the bell icon in the upper right corner of your account.

 Select the three dots to open the "additional actions" menu, then select "Digest Settings."
 Toggle your notification preference from "Never" to "Daily" or "Weekly."